1) What role do adults play in the running of the company?

 4) What kind of training are the students getting?

-6) What makes The Free Theatre different from other educational theatre programs?
+5) What makes The Free Theatre different from other educational theatre programs?

 While we build on the fundamentals that you should find in any quality educational theatre experience, we are entirely unique in our approach.
-Students are at the helm of the creative and production process, working directly with adult designers and mentors to turn their vision into reality.
+Students are at the helm of the creative and production process, working directly with adult designers and mentors, as resources, to turn their vision into reality.
 Within the usual musical theatre rehearsal model, we focus on important interpersonal skills such as collaboration, reflective listening, patience, goal setting, kindness and tolerance.
 Students also learn about budgets, contracts and finances.
 Students are encouraged to use Advisors and Mentors to guide them in selecting shows, casting, rehearsal schedule planning, design, and handling production issues.
 There are always new skills to learn, and a variety of opinions and personalities in the mix.
 Learning how to process all of this is a vital skill in our community and in our world.

-7) What commitment are students being asked to make?
+6) What commitment are students being asked to make?

-8) What happens if a student needs to miss rehearsals?
+7) What happens if a student needs to miss rehearsals?

 We understand that kids are under a lot of pressure these days — there’s a lot to balance in life.
 We know that there may be a few rehearsal conflicts.
 If a rehearsal must be missed, it is the student’s responsibility to find out what they’ve missed before the next rehearsal.
 Keep in mind though that theater is a team sport and requires all members to be present to learn and collaborate.
 If you cannot commit to regular attendance and participation, this might not be the best choice for you.
 Tech week rehearsals and performances are mandatory.

-9) What will a typical rehearsal look like?
+8) What will a typical rehearsal look like?

 Our rehearsal process includes a team-building activity, a technique or skills building section, staging, music rehearsal, and choreography.
 All students are required to participate in off-stage committees such as costumes, props, special events and marketing.
 A rehearsal may also include a master class or visit from a working artist in the field as part of our educational component.

-11) What will performances be like?
+9) What will performances be like?

 Our performances are fully produced and staged productions!
 We use a mix of professional and student musicians in our pit to provide live music, our sets are built and painted by students and their family members under the supervision of a professional master carpenter and scenic designer, and costumes and props are also designed, procured and managed by students.

-12) Is The Free Theatre just for onstage performers?
+10) Is The Free Theatre just for onstage performers?

 Definitely not!
 If you are interested in the technical side of theatre (production management, lighting, sound and set design, costumes, props, hair and make-up, etc.) or the marketing side (public relations, advertising, program design, photography, social media), there is a place for you at The Free Theatre!
 Students from all over the greater Washington DC metro area interested in leadership positions in Directing, Choreography, Music Direction, Stage Management, Social Media and Marketing and more should apply to join us!
 Our goal is to make the process and performance as student-oriented as possible, with constantly adapting levels of support from adults and industry professionals.
 Every job in theatre is important — if you have a special skill or talent, we want to hear from you!